Provision of programming and procedural support to the Senate.

 Processing of legislation.

-Preparation and publication of the record of proceedings of the Senate; records of current and outstanding business, and statistical and other information on the business of the Senate.
+Preparation and publication of the record of proceedings of the Senate; records of current and outstanding business, and statistical and other information on the work of the Senate.

-Processing of tabled documents and maintenance of safe custody of Senate records, and provision of a document distribution and inquiries service.
+Processing of tabled documents and maintenance of Senate records, and provision of a document distribution and inquiries service.

 Provision of secretariat support to the Appropriations and Staffing, Selection of Bills and Publications committees.